 Since malignant hypertension is a medical emergency, treatment needs to be received quickly.
 Treatment options include the following:

-IV high blood pressure medications—The specific medication will be chosen based on your specific situation, including whether you are suffering from damage to your kidneys or other organs.
+IV high blood pressure medications—The specific medication will be chosen based on circumstances, including whether the person is suffering from damage to the kidneys or other organs.
 Possible medications may include:

 - Sodium nitroprusside or nitroglycerin